How To Guide Your Company’s Digital Transformation

 Introducing a Maturity Model To Guide Your Digital Transformation

 Over the last three years, I’ve studied the maturity paths of some of the world’s leading brands including Dell, Discover, GM, Harvard, Lego, Metropolitan Museum of Art, Nestlé, Novartis, Sephora, Starbucks and Target, among many others.
 The result is a new report, “The Race Against Digital Darwinism: Six Stages of Digital Transformation.”
 It introduces a maturity framework that documents how companies are advancing technology roadmaps, business models and processes to compete in the digital economy.

 This model was developed to help CIOs, CMOs, CDOs and key stakeholders follow the paths set by other successful companies.
 But more so, it’s meant to provide a checklist to guide, justify, validate and effectively make the case for driving transformation in their organizations.

 One of the key insights I learned in the process was that mature companies establish purpose to create the kind of holistic alignment that inspires and drives enterprise-wide change.
 I consistently found that customer experience (CX) often served as a primary catalyst for driving change, with CMOs and CIOs helping them come together to jointly lead common efforts.

-Through the lens of customer experience and digital transformation, I learned that organizations evolved through six progressive stages:
+Through the lens of customer experience and digital transformation, I learned that organizations evolved through the following six progressive stages.

 Organizations operate with a familiar legacy perspective of customers, processes, metrics, business models, and technology, believing that it remains the solution to digital relevance.